dlab-berkeley/Machine-Learning-in-R/README.md

 ## Resources

 Browse the resources listed on the [D-Lab Machine Learning Working Group repository](https://github.com/dlab-berkeley/MachineLearningWG).
-Scroll down to see books, courses at UC Berkeley, online classes, and other resources and groups to help you along your machine learning journey!
+Scroll down to see code examples in R and Python, books, courses at UC Berkeley, online classes, and other resources and groups to help you along your machine learning journey!